 This Management's Discussion and Analysis ("MD&A") is intended to assist readers in understanding Pure Nickel Inc. ("Pure Nickel," the "Corporation," the "Company", "we," "our," "us"), its business environment and future prospects.
-This MD&A should be read in conjunction with our consolidated financial statements and related notes for the year ended November 30, 2016.
-Information herein includes any significant developments to January 31, 2017, the date on which this MD&A was approved by our directors.
+This MD&A should be read in conjunction with the Company's consolidated audited financial statement for the years ended November 30, 2016 and 2015 together with the accompanying MD&A for the years then ended and with the unaudited condensed interim consolidated financial statements and related notes for the three month periods ended February 28, 2017.
+Those financial statements are presented in Canadian dollars and prepared in accordance with International Financial Reporting Standards ("IFRS").
+Unless otherwise indicated, all dollar amounts refer to Canadian funds.
+Information herein includes any significant developments to April 26, 2017, the date on which this MD&A was approved by our directors.